A Faster Generalized Two-Stage Approximate Top-K: Results and Discussion

-Table \ref{tbl:results_top1024_262144} shows the relationship between $K'$, the number of buckets and the expected recall to select the top-1024 elements of an array of 262,144 elements.
+Table \ref{tbl:results_top1024_262144} shows the relationship between $K'$, the number of buckets, and the expected recall to select the top-1024 elements of an array of 262,144 elements.
 With a fixed number of output elements ($K' \times num\_buckets$), the expected recall increases significantly with $K'$.
 Keeping the expected recall fixed, even small values of $K'$ ($\leq 4$) substantially reduce the number of output elements.
 For example, to achieve an expected recall of 95\%, $K'=1$ requires at least 16,384 output elements, while $K'=4$ requires only 2,048 elements, an 8$\times$ reduction in the number of elements to process.

 Appendix Figure~\ref{fig:accuracy_plot} plots expected recall versus the number of output elements for different values of $K'$ to select the top-3,360 elements from an array of 430,080 elements.
-The expected recall improves rapidly with increasing $K'$ as highlighted by the clear separation between the curves corresponding to our algorithm and the baseline.
+The expected recall improves rapidly with increasing $K'$, as highlighted by the clear separation between the curves corresponding to our algorithm and the baseline.

-Figure \ref{fig:factor_heatmap} shows the factor by which our variants of the algorithm, up to $K'=4$, reduce the size of the inputs across a wide range of configurations ($K \in \{0.1\%, \ldots, 25\% \}$ and array sizes $\in [256, 4e9]$).
-We also account for the implementation constraints necessary for simplicity and performance, and therefore, the numbers indicate \textit{real realizable reductions} using our implementation.
-The figure demonstrates that our algorithm drastically reduces the number of elements in virtually all configurations, with a median reduction of 7$\times$.
-It only does worse for small values of K ($K \le 10$) due to an artifact of our implementation that requires the number of buckets to be a multiple of 128.
-We conclude that our algorithm is broadly applicable and effectively reduces the number of output elements, even for small values of $K'$.
+Figure \ref{fig:factor_heatmap} shows the factor by which our algorithm variants, up to $K'=4$, reduce the size of the second-stage input across a broad range of configurations ({$\frac{K}{N} \in \{0.01\%, \ldots, 25\% \}$ and array sizes $\in [256, 4e9]$) over the baseline $K'=1$.
+We account for the implementation constraints necessary for simplicity and performance such as requiring the number of buckets to be a multiple of 128 and divide the input array size evenly; therefore, the numbers indicate \textit{real realizable reductions} using our implementation.
+The figure demonstrates that our algorithm significantly reduces the number of elements in virtually all configurations, with a median reduction of 7$\times$.
+In particular, the $K' > 1$ variants perform worse or equal to $K'=1$ only for very small values of K ($K \le 10$), which is a consequence of our implementation constraints where a smaller $K'$ can sometimes yield a better-aligned $B$ that results in fewer total $B \cdot K'$ elements after rounding.
+However, since we always select the best $K'$ in $[1, 4]$, our method never performs worse than the baseline by construction.
+We conclude that our algorithm is broadly applicable and effectively reduces the number of output elements.